 Not so in Spain.
 If the Feast of the Immaculate Conception happens to fall on Wednesday, well, you get Wednesday off.
-Some people will also take vacation days on Thursday and Friday, creating a five-day weekend for themselves.
+Some people will also take vacation days on Thursday and Friday (or Monday and Tuesday), creating a five-day weekend for themselves.
 That’s a puente.

 In the US, the closest thing we have is Thanksgiving, which is just a four-day weekend.
 But here in Spain you could have a puente for the Immaculate Conception, for Constitution Day, for All Saints’ Day, for Corpus Christi (whatever that is)…

 If you try to explain the phrase “The early bird gets the worm”, Spanish people will think you’re demented.
 What worm?
 I don’t want to eat worms!
 And do I LOOK LIKE a bird to you?

 But they have their equivalent: “A quien madruga, Dios le ayuda.”

 God helps (s)he who gets up early, in other words.

 On the other hand, you can also say “No por mucho madrugar amanece más temprano” which means that some things take time, and can’t be hurried.

 Most commonly, though, you’d hear something like “Lo siento, Daniel, no puedo salir hoy.
 Es que mañana tengo que madrugar.”